 In Assam, rebel Ulfa-I eyes divisions in bid to revive its flagging influence

-“Although the influence of Ulfa-I has declined considerably, it is still very much there," said Assam CM Himanta Biswa Sarma.
+The banned separatist group Ulfa-I threatened Assam with bomb claims on Independence Day, leading to searches, recoveries, and ethnic tensions.
+No explosions occurred.

-New Delhi: As India celebrated its Independence Day, the United Liberation Front of Asom-Independent (Ulfa-I), a banned separatist group, jolted local authorities in Assam with claims of planting bombs at 24 spots in the state.
+As India celebrated its Independence Day last week, the United Liberation Front of Asom-Independent (Ulfa-I), a banned separatist group, jolted local authorities with claims of planting bombs at 24 locations across the state.

+The group, which has long advocated for Assam’s sovereignty, sent emails to local media houses detailing the locations of 19 explosive devices, while keeping five undisclosed.
+Despite Ulfa-I’s assurance that the devices wouldn’t detonate due to a “technical fault”, the threat sent shockwaves through the state’s security apparatus.

 Over two days of intensive searches, authorities recovered 10 improvised explosive device-like objects, including four in Guwahati, the state capital.
 None of the devices went off, and no injuries were reported.
 The incident has prompted the formation of several special investigation teams (SITs).
-Two cases, of recoveries of bomb-like devices in Guwahati and Lakhimpur will be handed over to the National Investigation Agency (NIA).
+Two cases, of recoveries of bomb-like devices in Guwahati and Lakhimpur will be handed over to the National Investigation Agency (NIA), the state decided.

-The police offered a reward of ₹5 lakh for anyone providing “credible information on persons involved in making, transporting, planting of these devices”.
+In response to the threat, the state police announced a reward of ₹5 lakh for anyone providing “credible information on persons involved in making, transporting, planting of these devices”.

-The threats were followed by another provocation just days later.
-On August 19, Ulfa-I issued an email threatening retaliation against “outsiders” in Assam, a term often used for non-Assamese speakers in the state.

-Two cases were lodged against Chaliha for his outbursts against non-Assamese speakers following an alleged attack on a 17-year-old girl at Sibsagar by few Marwari people.
-The attack on the girl led to protests by 30 indigenous groups in Sibsagar, which forced businesses of non-Assamese speakers to shut for two days.
+Two cases were lodged against Chaliha for his outbursts against non-Assamese speakers following an alleged attack on a 17-year-old girl at Sibsagar by few Marwari persons.
+The attack on the girl led to protests by 30 indigenous groups in Sibsagar, which forced businesses owned by non-Assamese speakers to down shutters for two days.

 The threats and the ethnic tensions have thrust the Ulfa-I back into the spotlight, challenging the narrative of waning insurgency in this northeastern state.
 The group, which split in 2011 with one faction signing a peace deal with the central government last year, appears to be attempting to reassert its relevance and operational capabilities.

-Assam chief minister Himanta Biswa Sarma, while acknowledging the group’s diminished power, noted, “Although the influence of Ulfa-I has declined considerably, it is still very much there.
+Assam chief minister Himanta Biswa Sarma, while acknowledging the group’s diminished power, noted, “Although the influence of Ulfa-I has declined considerably over the years, it is still very much there.
 We can’t deny its impact when there are still around 400 cadres in their Myanmar camps.”

 Attempt to show influence